[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Pain Can Alter Your Headspace

-Some people like pain not just for how it feels physically, but for what it can do to them mentally.
+Some people like pain not just for how it feels physically and sexually, but for what it can do to them mentally.
 Physical sensations can help us get into a particular mental zone or headspace.
-Many submissives find that pain inflicted by dominant partner can help to alter their mental state or even put them into subspace.
+Many submissives find that pain inflicted by a dominant partner can help to alter their mental state or even put them into subspace.

 For me, one of the most interesting questions while negotiating a kink scene is “how do you want to feel?”
 Perhaps you want to feel cherished, challenged, scared, safe, taken, useful, or something else entirely.
 Pain, depending on how you use it, can help you to get into any of these headspaces and many more.